ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 ```

 # Capsules
-The requirement that values shared between threads be `sync` essentially
+The requirement that values shared between threads be `portable` essentially
-forbids threads from sharing mutable (i.e. `unsync`) values.
+forbids threads from sharing mutable (i.e. `nonportable`) values.
 This improves
 safety at the cost of expressivity.
 To restore the expressivity of shared
 mutable values but in a safe manner, we introduce capsules.

-A *capsule* is a container holding some, possibly `unsync`, data.
+A *capsule* is a container holding some, possibly `nonportable`, data.
 Only
-`sync` data is allowed to pass into or out of a capsule.
+`portable` data is allowed to pass into or out of a capsule.
 This ensures
-that any `unsync` data within the capsule is entirely isolated from the
+that any `nonportable` data within the capsule is entirely isolated from the
 world outside the capsule.
 There is one capsule associated with each
 key, and access to the capsule is guarded by that key.
 This ensures that
-any `unsync` data inside the capsule can only be accessed while holding
+any `nonportable` data inside the capsule can only be accessed while holding
 that key .
 That means it is safe to pass capsules between threads
 without risking data-races.